thevogoncoder/miab-build-invincible-apps-python/README.md

 This demo is a quick, 1 - 2 minute teaser of Durable Execution.
 It should _not_ be used to introduce any Temporal Concepts yet, that will come later in the presentation.

-This demo will quickly demonstrate the difference between "volatile" and durable execution.
+This demo will quickly demonstrate the difference between "normal" and durable execution.
-Volatile execution is any execution that is not durable, so it is synonymous with the majority of code that is executed by most developers on a daily basis.
+Normal execution is any execution that is not durable, so it is synonymous with the majority of code that is executed by most developers on a daily basis.

 This demo will run a loop that counts from 1 to 10, sleeping for 1 second between each iteration, and logging the value to the screen.
 After the loop progresses a bit (about 4 or 5), the loop will be terminated.
-In a volatile execution, restarting this process will cause the loop to start over from the beginning, but in a durable process we'll see that the execution resumes where it was, continuing the execution.
+In a normal execution, restarting this process will cause the loop to start over from the beginning, but in a durable process we'll see that the execution resumes where it was, continuing the execution.

 ### Running the demo